 Though few scientific studies have been conducted regarding the effects of this plant, user reports confirm that it produces an unusual mix of stimulant and opioid-like effects, though effects depend both on the individual user and the dose taken.40

-Low doses produce stimulant effects like increased alertness and energy, though not as strong as amphetamines, while pain reduction, and sedation predominate at higher doses.
-These effects are reported to be either positive and euphoric, or unpleasant, depending on the individual.
+Low doses produce stimulant effects like increased alertness and energy—though not as strong as the effects of amphetamines—while pain reduction and sedation predominate at higher doses.
+These effects are reported to be either positive and euphoric or unpleasant, depending on the individual.

 - Anxiety and irritability.

 The self-reported effects of methoxetamine vary significantly, with descriptions from users ranging from “euphoric” to “worst fear” to “near-death experience.”42 In general, the common effects of dissociative drugs include:33

 - Disorientation and confusion.